noraracht/kf2d/README.md

 We plan to put this on bioconda.
 For now, you can

-1. Clonde github repo
+1. Clone github repo
-2. navigate to the directory
+2. Navigate to the directory
-3. run:
+3. Run:

 ~~~bash
 conda env create --file=kf2d/dependencies.yml